Thnderbread/VODSkipper/README.md

 #### Load in Chrome

 To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
 Locate the dist directory and select `manifest.json`.

+Typically, bundle-dev will be sufficient and is preferred over build.

 ### Test